Stock futures point to gains ahead of jobs report

 ROBINHOOD LIFTS TRADING RESTRICTIONS ON ALL STOCKS, INCLUDING GAMESTOP

-GameStop's shares and others favored recently by retail investors fell further on Thursday, while U.S. Treasury Secretary Janet Yellen vowed to protect investors, but also said financial market regulators needed to fully understand the recent trading frenzy before taking any action.
+GameStop shares were higher by more than 3% in premarket trading.
+GameStop's shares and others favored recently by retail investors fell on Thursday, while U.S. Treasury Secretary Janet Yellen vowed to protect investors, but also said financial market regulators needed to fully understand the recent trading frenzy before taking any action.

 CLICK HERE TO READ MORE ON FOX BUSINESS